andreipfeiffer/css-in-js/README.md

 ### JSS

 It appears to be a mature solution, with big docs and plugings.
-The API is intuitive and very easy to use, love it.
+The API is intuitive and very easy to use, love it, great integration for React using hooks.
 However, it lacks some modern features, especially TS support and code completion.

 - ❌ no code completion, although it uses style objects
 - ❌ no TS support